EU parliament calls for Turkey accession talks to be suspended

 "This decision, which is based on false claims and allegations, is trampling the reputation of the institution in question," the ministry said in a statement, referring to the European Parliament.
 "This decision is of no value for us."

 Thursday's vote came as EU Enlargement Commissioner Johannes Hahn visited Istanbul for talks with Celik and other Turkish ministers.
-Speaking before the result, Hahn said parliament was reflecting the mood in Europe.

-"I don't know what will be decided, but I have to stress that the European Parliament is one of the institutions elected by the European citizens.
-Members of the European Parliament represent the view of their voters," he told reporters.

-However, Hahn said he hoped that contact between the two sides would lead to a higher level of political dialogue.
+"As a European official I have to respect the decision of a democratic body," Hahn told reporters, adding that he had raised the issue of the rule of law during his talks in Ankara.

+He also raised the case of 12 rights activists detained on Wednesday, but said he had not received a satisfactory reply.

+Hahn said Turkey has the right to defend its institutions in the wake of last year's failed coup, but added: "I want to be very clear that we are very worried about the reaction, very concerned about the large number of imprisoned journalists and academics."

+"I really want to move forward in such an important strategic relationship.
+It depends on Turkey's willingness, and (taking) steps on the rule of law and fundamental rights."

-While EU leaders have voiced their concerns, they do not want to undermine an agreement struck last year whereby Ankara effectively stopped migrants reaching Greece from Turkish shores, thereby easing a crisis that had threatened EU unity.
+Despite their concerns over Turkey, EU leaders do not want to undermine an agreement struck last year whereby Ankara effectively stopped migrants reaching Greece from Turkish shores, thereby easing a crisis that had threatened EU unity.

 In an interview on Wednesday, Deputy Prime Minister Numan Kurtulmus told Reuters that Turkey was not responsible for the escalation of tensions between the two sides.